ComputeCanada/visualizeThis/_posts/2019-07-15-competition-details.markdown

 <sup>(Or click <a href="https://vimeo.com/354038712" target="_blank">here</a> to watch this video
 directly on Vimeo.)</sup>

-The default dataset will be available at the end of September on the Cedar, Graham, Niagara, and Béluga clusters.
+The default dataset will be available on September 30<sup>th</sup> on the Cedar, Graham, Niagara, and Béluga clusters.
 You will need a <a href="https://www.computecanada.ca/research-portal/account-management/apply-for-an-account" target="_blank">Compute Canada account</a> (free to all Canadian researchers) to access the data.
 Since the dataset is ~1.04 TB in size, we stronly advise *not* to copy or download it to your machine.
 Instead, please read it directly into your visualization program from its original location.

 Submissions are due by midnight Pacific Time (9 p.m.
-ET) on November 30, 2019.
+ET) on November 30<sup>th</sup, 2019.